-Yes hostels nearly always have lockers for your bags and valuables.
-It is best to always have bring own pad-lock for your the locker.
+Yes, hostels nearly always have lockers for your bags and valuables.
+It is best to always bring own padlock for your the locker.
 These are normally located in your room close to your bed.
-A new trend have many hostels are offering over the last few years is a second smaller locker for your important valuables such as your phone, camera and passport.
-Some of these small locker even have a power point inside where you can charge a device.
+A new trend has many hostels are offering over the last few years is a second smaller locker for your important valuables such as your phone, camera and passport.
+Some of these small lockers even have a power point inside where you can charge a device.

 6. Are hostels safe?

-Generally all hostels are safe.
-Most hostels in major cities cities have 24/7 reception desks and more and more hostel dorm rooms are now keycard access only.
+Generally, all hostels are safe.
+Most hostels in major cities have 24/7 reception desks and more and more hostel dorm rooms are now keycard access only.